Luthaf/rascaline/CONTRIBUTING.rst

-By contributing to rascaline, you accept and agree to the following terms and conditions for your present and future contributions submitted to rascaline.
+By contributing to featomic, you accept and agree to the following terms and conditions for your present and future contributions submitted to featomic.
-Except for the license granted herein to rascaline and recipients of software distributed by rascaline, you reserve all right, title, and interest in and to your contributions.
+Except for the license granted herein to featomic and recipients of software distributed by featomic, you reserve all right, title, and interest in and to your contributions.

 Code of Conduct
 ---------------

-As contributors and maintainers of rascaline, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting merge requests or patches, and other activities.
+As contributors and maintainers of featomic, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting merge requests or patches, and other activities.